 Final Tip: Adapt, adapt, adapt

 Like I said at the start, there is no ‘all in one formula’ that allows you to reach every single customer.
-Although the tips recommended above are a great starting point, it is necessary to also look at your target market to decide the right mix between features and benefits.
+Although the tips recommended above are a great starting point, it is necessary to also look at your target market.
+From there, you can decide the right mix between features and benefits.
 For example, if you were a wholesale supplier selling to builders installing triple-glazed windows, they may be well aware of the benefits of the product, and want to instead focus on the features.
-However, if you were a builder recommending triple-glazed windows to customers, listing a ton of product features to “impress” the customer, will end up backfiring, as customers with no background in that area will not understand what these features mean to them.
+However, if you were a builder recommending triple-glazed windows to customers.
+Listing a ton of product features to “impress” the customer, will end up backfiring.
+This is because customers with no background in that area will not understand what these features mean to them.

 Therefore, my final tip is to constantly do your market research, get feedback and adapt your marketing strategies.
 Our world is constantly changing, and old strategies that worked in the past may not necessarily work today.
 So keep innovating and happy copywriting!